hmosvoll/stuff/README.md

 # stuff
- Building a simple app to keep track of stuff in order to testing different approaches to develop applications.
+ Building a simple app to keep track of stuff in order to test different approaches to develop applications.
 Work in progress.